magento/devdocs/guides/v2.1/migration/migration-overview-how.md

 ### Stages
 Within each step are three *stages* that are always executed in this order to ensure the data gets properly migrated:
-1. **Integration Check**: Compares the table field names, types,  and other info to verify compatibility between Magento 1 and 2 data structures.
+1. **Integrity Check**: Compares the table field names, types,  and other info to verify compatibility between Magento 1 and 2 data structures.
 2. **Data Transfer**: Transfers the data table by table from Magento 1 and 2.
 3. **Volume Check**: Compares the number of records  between tables to verify that the transfer was successful.